-Regardless of the blessings Abraham and Sarah eventually received, there was a present reality to be experienced first.
-They had to “Go!”
-They had to leave their comfortable, familiar surroundings and venture out into the unknown, into the dark.
+Regardless of the blessings Abraham and Sarah eventually received, there was a present reality they experienced.
+They had to “Go!”, leaving their comfortable, familiar surroundings and venture out into the unknown.
 In great faith, Abraham and Sarah ventured forth one step at a time as bearers of God’s image in an idolatrous world.
 They were light to those living in darkness.

 Your word is a lamp to my feet and a light to my path. – Psalm 119:105

-Mid-term elections are just around the corner.
-For many, this is a do or die election.
-Depending on one’s political vantage point, when the votes are tallied political adversaries will be either wildly jubilant or deeply depressed.
-Read Romans 13.
-God raises rulers.
+Election season never seems to end.
+Many in this country look ahead to 2020 as a do or die election.
+In the end, political adversaries will be either wildly jubilant or deeply depressed.
+Please, chill out.
+According to Romans 13, God raises rulers.
 He takes them down.
 Whoever wins during this election cycle has been appointed by God for this time.

-After this election season, those of us who identify as followers of Messiah Jesus must go forth into the world and speak light into the darkness.
-We must demonstrate love and compassion, even for those we strongly oppose.
-Marching mobs, placards, anger, and violence only extend the darkness swallowing up this country.
+During this election season, those of us who identify as followers of Messiah Jesus must go forth into the world to live and speak light into the darkness.
+We must demonstrate love and compassion, even for those we firmly oppose.
+Marching mobs, placards, anger, and violence only extend the darkness, swallowing up this country.

-The next few months provide incredible opportunities for disciple-making Jesus followers to go forth and into the darkness and allow God to overcome it.
+The months ahead provide incredible opportunities for disciple-making Jesus followers to go forth and into the darkness and be used of God to overcome it.